The superannuation guarantee

 Exceeding the concessional cap

-If you go over your concessional cap, any excess is classed as income by the ATO, and included in your income tax return where it will be taxed at your marginal tax rate.
+If you go over your super contributions cap, any excess is classed as income by the ATO, and included in your income tax return where it will be taxed at your marginal tax rate.

 If this happens, you can request to withdraw some of the excess from your super and put it towards paying the additional tax.